Cops Pedal to support local kids

-This morning, a group of 32 cyclists and support left Kelowna to being the 2022 Cops for Kids Ride presented by the Impact Tomorrow Foundation.
+This morning, a group of 24 cyclists and six support crew departed Kelowna on the 2023 Cops for Kids Ride presented by the Thomas Alan Budd Foundation.
 The group consists of law enforcement officials from across South Eastern BC.
-After two years of modified formats, the team was all smiles as they left the kick-off ceremonies at the Sandman Hotel Kelowna to begin their journey.
+Despite recent firestorms, emergency evacuations and shortened training sessions due to smoke, the team was all smiles as they left the send-off ceremonies at the Sandman Hotel Kelowna to begin their journey.

-Over the next ten days, the team will cycle down through the South Okanagan, to the Kootenays as far east as Cranbrook, before returning through Kamloops, to Vernon, finishing in Kelowna on Sunday September 18th.
-It’s an arduous journey at the best of times, with hill climbs over the Anarchist mountain and Paulson pass across the RCMP’s South East District.
+Over the next ten days, the team will cycle down through the South Okanagan, to the Kootenays as far east as Cranbrook, before returning through Kamloops, to Vernon, finishing in Kelowna on Sunday September 17th.
+It’s an arduous but beautiful journey, with steep climbs over the Anarchist mountain and Paulson pass, as the team navigates the southeastern part of our province.

 Our ride team is dedicated to helping the kids in the communities where they work and serve.
 For them the hard work of the ride will be over in ten days but for the kids we meet along the way, their journey to wellness is much longer, said ride captain, retired Staff Sergeant Major Julio Krenz.

-The ride will stop in 26 communities across South Eastern BC where the team will be met by the children who benefit from the fundraising efforts year-round.
-These interactions with families are the reason the riders keep pedalling each day with sore legs and often unfavorable weather conditions.
+The ride will stop in 26 communities across South Eastern BC where the team will be met by the children who benefit from the fundraising efforts.
+These interactions with families are the reason the riders keep pedaling each day with sore legs and often unfavorable weather conditions.
 Community fundraising events and gatherings are held to welcome the team, and to help provide the funds needed by families with a child in crisis.

 Since 2001, Cops for Kids have raised over $6.1 million in support of local children in medical, physical, or traumatic crisis.
 To follow the team on their journey, or to make a donation please visit the website at www.copsforkids.org or follow along on Facebook and Instagram.